-As we discussed in the contracts page, every employee in Canada has a contract of employment.
+As we discussed on the contracts page, every employee in Canada has a contract of employment.
 However, in many cases, the contract is verbal and includes many terms that are implied by law and are there for the benefit of the employee.
-The best time for an employer to protect their rights is when they make an offer of employment: done properly, a contract can be used to increase flexibility while also reducing costs and obligations.
+The best time for an employer to protect their rights is when they make an offer of employment.
+Done properly, a contract can be used to increase flexibility while also reducing costs and obligations.

 We love to talk about Strategic HR, and much of that starts at the hiring stage.
 We can work with you to establish a process that will set you up for success and insulate you from claims.